- How to write a marketing email

 This is a key question and one all mailing list companies are ready for.
 Watch out for the weasel words 'every day'.
 This can mean that a couple of hundred changes are made to the mailing list database of two million contacts every day, which is not enough to maintain two million records.
 Or it can mean that the database is updated every day as part of an ongoing maintenance cycle.
 You need to dig a little deeper and ask how often the entire database is updated and what the method is.
 Some companies telephone the database every six months, twelve months or 24 months.
 Others just use the hard-bounces of email addresses returned by their clients and, increasingly rare, returned gone-away envelopes.
 List owners can use the Royal Mail's suppression file for companies that have moved offices (generally a few months out of date) and Companies House file of companies that have been dissolved.

-Electric Marketing updates records every six months and has built a reputation for providing reliable, accurate marketing data.
+Electric Marketing updates every individual record once or twice a year.
+We have built a reputation for providing reliable, accurate marketing data.
 You can read what our clients think of our data here.

 Explainer: TPS, MPS, FPS and CTPS